-10 Advanced SEO Tips & Techniques You Need to Know
+10 Advanced SEO Tips & Techniques You Need To Know

 Reports Share Function

-This lets GSC users share their report with anyone even if they don’t have an account.
+This lets GSC users share their reports with anyone, even if they don’t have an account.
 It comes in handy when you need to share some reports with your developers, for example.

 Reports Filters